How to Hire Better

 If you want to keep the winners winning and improve your front office retention, you need to make sure they get the training they need.
 If you have all the knowledge and skill to train your front office staff, and have the time to get it done, do it now.
 If not…

 Here’s some good news, you don’t have to do it alone.
 I spent 6 years developing systems and training for my front office.
 And I’m now working with practice owners like yourself to help you implement them in your practice.
-My program offers:

-Front Office Academy level training that can be used to train new hires and for quarterly competency reviews
+Front Office academy-level training that can be used to train new hires and for quarterly competency reviews

 A manual that walks your staff through systems, patient handling, use of stats and graphs to measure success